 Do Not Bring

 - Valuables such as jewelry, large sums of money, or credit cards.
 Leave these items at home, or with a family member/friend.
-If your admission is unexpected please send any valuables home with your family/friend or if you are alone ask your nurse to place it in safekeeping until you can arrange for someone to take it home for you.
+If your admission is unexpected, please send any valuables home with your family/friend; if you are alone ask your nurse to place it in safekeeping until you can arrange for someone to take it home for you.

 - Alcoholic beverages

 - Electronic devices

 - Colognes, perfumes, body sprays, scented personal care items.
 Southlake is a scent-sensitive environment and wearing scented products is prohibited

 Although the Hospital has many security features in place, do not leave cash or any valuable articles at your bedside.
-The Hospital can not be responsible for personal belongings and cash that may go missing from your bedside.
+The Hospital cannot be responsible for personal belongings and cash which may go missing from your bedside.